|Albert Sidney Johnston|

 April 6, 1861 - U.S. President Abraham Lincoln sent word to the Confederate Congress that he intended to send food to Fort Sumter.

-April 6, 1862 – During the Civil War, the Battle of Shiloh began in Tennessee as forces under Union General Ulysses S. Grant met Confederate troops led by General Albert Sidney Johnston.
-The Confederates conducted a surprise attack on Grant's troops at Shiloh on the Tennessee River, and Johnston was killed in the battle.
-The battles included Hornets' Nest, the Peach Orchard and Bloody Pond.
+April 6, 1862 – During the Civil War, the Battle of Shiloh began near Pittsburgh Landing in Tennessee as forces under Union General Ulysses S. Grant met Confederate troops led by General Albert Sidney Johnston.
+The Confederates conducted a surprise attack on Grant's troops at Shiloh on the Tennessee River, and Johnston was killed in the battle, which was one of the bloodiest engagements of the war.
+The battle included Hornets' Nest, the Peach Orchard and Bloody Pond.

 April 6, 1863 – During the Civil War, a skirmish was fought at Town Creek, Ala.